Condition Menu

 PTSD Signs in Children and Adolescents

 When a child experiences extreme stress from injury, the death of a friend or family member or experiences violence, they can experience long-term symptoms of trauma.
-To help identify post-traumatic stress disorder (PTSD) in a child or adolescent, look for:
+To help identify PTSD in a child or adolescent, look for these signs:

 Children with PTSD can experience angry outbursts, become irritated easily, and become very upset when memories of the event are triggered.
 They may also relive or re-enact their trauma while playing.
 They can seem fidgety or restless, which may be confused with attention-deficit/hyperactivity disorder.
 [2] They may also abuse drugs or alcohol, practice self-harm, or act out sexually.